 In Missouri, drivers with a history of such violations typically pay $1,002 more annually than drivers with clean records.

-If you have a speeding ticket on your Missouri driving record and you are looking for cheap car insurance, State Farm offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,762 per year.
+If you’ve got a speeding ticket on your Missouri driving record and need affordable car insurance, State Farm might be the answer.
+With an average annual rate of $1,762, State Farm offers the cheapest full coverage auto insurance options for drivers with speeding tickets in Missouri.

 Company | Rates before speeding | After speeding (1-29 mph over limit) | % difference | $ difference |